 Well, In this article we will discuss SharePoint Vs OneDrive.

-Sharepoint is a web-based collaboration system that allows integrating all files, folders, documents, and every other type of business information over the server.
-It can be accessed across different types of devices through an internet connection and a web browser like chrome, firefox, Microsoft edge, internet explorer, etc.
+Sharepoint is a web-based collaboration system that allows the integration of all files, folders, documents, and every other type of business information over the server.
+It can be accessed across different types of devices through an internet connection and a web browser like chrome, firefox, Microsoft edge, internet explorer, etc

 OneDrive, on the other hand, is online document management or file management system that primarily accounts for storage of them. it serves as a central repository of data in the form of files, documents, images, etc, and is predominantly used by teams who work in collaboration on shared data.
 Individuals also use OneDrive for storage purposes.